Harry Potter and the Chamber of Secrets (GameCube)

 The Pink Room

 In the game's files, there is a test level named "PinkRoom.geo".
 It can be loaded by replacing files.
 This level is quite simple: There are various objects that don't always work.
 The most interesting thing about these objects is that there are unused ones like a rotating trash can that gives infinite beans.
 But most notable is Dobby's head, its head is animated.
-Harry seems to have an interaction in front of him.
+Harry seems to have an interaction in front of him (the dobby model is actually used in the PS1 version of the game, the images use in the book is the version models of the gamecube/xbox version).
 There are also scales that don't look like the ones that can be seen in the game.

 This dungeon is called "PreLibry" and from its appearance, it would be an early version of the Restricted Section...
 This level is really unfinished and has a lot of bugs: the doors are invisible (this is fixed when a Prefect sees you), the spells don't work (even those cast by Prefects) and when you restart the level all the sounds of the game except the music and Harry's voice will be disabled.
 There are LOTS of chests and jars but they are all empty.
 There is no overhead camera as in the final version, so the camera is always stuck between two walls.
 The Prefects have a slightly different behavior more reminiscent of the PS2 version, only the spells don't work.
 They do chase you as in the PS2 version however, and them catching up forces restarting the level again.
 When you arrive in the big room, there is a blocked door (although the video doesn't show it), you were probably meant to cast Flipendo on a button, only since the level is unfinished and spell projectiles won't spawn, that has no effect...

 Inside the langtext directory of the Filesystem, one can find the .BIN files which are all for captions of dialogue in-game.
 Though, some are unused...